basit-qayoom/readMe-template/README.md

 ## Note <a name="note"></a>

-👉 Need more tips on crafting an awesome README?
-Check out this guide for creating killer READMEs: [Click here](https://shorturl.at/iyBGU)
+👉 Hey fellow devs, want your README to shine brighter than a syntax-highlighted unicorn?
+Check this guide for crafting killer READMEs!
+[Click here](https://shorturl.at/iyBGU)